aws-samples/serverless-patterns/terraform-lambda-aurora-serverless/README.md

 # AWS Lambda function to Amazon Aurora Serverless

-The pattern creates a Lambda function and a Amazon Aurora Serverless cluster, a Log group and the IAM resources required to run the application.
+The pattern creates an AWS Lambda function and an Amazon Aurora Serverless cluster, a Log group and the IAM resources required to run the application.
+The database credentials are stored in AWS Secrets Manager secret.

 The Lambda function is written in Python that uses pymysql client to establish connectivity with the serverless database.